Supreme Court Review and EPA Action

 Forest Roads are Not a Major Source of Water Pollution

-- Studies show that BMPs are widely used and substantially reduce water quality impacts (e.g., sediment, temperature, dissolved oxygen, herbicides), providing substantial protection to water quality and fish habitat.
+- Studies show that BMPs are widely used and substantially reduce water quality impacts (e.g., sediment, temperature, dissolved oxygen, herbicides), providing substantial protection for water quality and fish habitat.

 - Since 1976, EPA has ranked forestry as a "minor contributor" to water pollution, a conclusion based on the agency’s own data.